 Don’t be put off by the extra steps here.
 You basically just need a few pantry items, fresh apples, dried apples, and a little bit of patience.
 It’s worth it… just look at those layers of crumble, flaky crust, and cooked apples.
 Yum!
 You can totally cheat and bring store-bought vanilla ice cream for topping, too.

 Nothing says Christmas like a good pudding recipe.
-This grain-free and refined sugar-free recipe is primarily made of dates and sweet potato which keeps it under-budget.
+This grain-free and the refined sugar-free recipe is primarily made of dates and sweet potato which keeps it under-budget.
 It’s gorgeous, sticky sweet, and perfectly festive.

 Gingerbread banana bread from PaleOMG